simplyspoke/ubuntu-workstation/README.md

-# osx-config
+# ubuntu-config

-A script to spin up a new OSX workstation designed specifically for Node.js development leveraging an AWS environment.
-Current version targets the Macbook Pro 2017.
+A script to spin up a new Ubuntu workstation designed specifically for Node.js/RoR development leveraging an AWS environment.

 ## How to use it